paulmouzas/paulmouzas.github.io/_posts/2015-04-19-cgi-http-server.md

 Python already has a couple of modules that contains a classes that can serve files from the current directory.
 It can serve plain text, and HTML.
-This module will start us out with a very rudimentary server that handles get requests.
+This module will start us out with a very rudimentary server that handles GET requests.

 To start with, create a file called myserver.py and place the following code in there: